-The results of a flight investigation of the stability and control characteristics of a jet-powered vertical-attitude VTOL research airplane can be summarized as follows:
+The results of a flight investigation of the stability and control characteristics of a 1/5-scale flying model of the Ryan X-13 jet VTOL airplane can be summarized as follows:

 1. In hovering flight the model could be flown smoothly and easily without any automatic stabilization devices when the gyroscopic effects of the jet engine were not represented.
 The jet-reaction controls provided good controllability, and the model could be moved fairly rapidly from one position to another and restored quickly to a steady-flight condition.